 Whenever you have a problem with our social care services we want to hear about it.

-Sometimes we will treat the problem as a complaint and use the procedures below; at other times we may use a different way to resolve things:
+Sometimes we will treat the problem as a complaint and use the procedures in the supporting documents section below; at other times we may use a different way to resolve things:

 - Adults' safeguarding procedures (unless you are challenging a decision, in which case we might use a separate appeals process to deal with it).